cta-wave/WMAS-deploy/README.md

 $ sudo docker-compose up -d
 ```

+Note that upon first start, generating the MANIFEST.json can take some time.
+Restarting the server should be significantly faster.

+For more information on how to use and configure the server, please refer to the [documentation](https://github.com/cta-wave/WMAS/tree/wmas2020/tools/wave/docs).

 ## Access test runner
 To access the test runner and perform tests, open `web-platform.test/_wave/`.